-Students living on campus are expected to participate actively in their communities as well as fulfilling the obligations of a respectful and responsible citizen in the community.
+Students living on campus are expected to participate actively in their communities and fulfill the obligations of a respectful and responsible citizen in the community.
 Residential policies and guidelines are designed to foster safe, productive and respectful environments that allow students maximal opportunities for growth and development.
-While living in college- sponsored facilities, you are expected to follow these guidelines and policies and any other guidelines established by an individual community.
+While living in college-sponsored facilities, you are expected to follow these guidelines and policies and any other guidelines established by an individual community.